mxstbr/mxstbr.github.io/_posts/2017-02-01-react-children-deepdive.md

 ## Summary

-Children make React components feel like markup instead of disjoint entities.
+Children make React components feel like markup instead of disjointed entities.
 Using the power of JavaScript and some React helper functions we can work with them to create declarative APIs and make our lives easier.

 <small class="footnote">Thanks to [Karl Horky](https://twitter.com/karlhorky){:target="_blank"} and [Jake Trent](http://jaketrent.com/post/send-props-to-children-react/){:target="_blank"}.</small>